oracle/oracle-database-operator/docs/sidb/README.md

 **Note:**
 - The `adminPassword` field of the above [`config/samples/sidb/singleinstancedatabase_standby.yaml`](../../config/samples/sidb/singleinstancedatabase_standby.yaml) contains an admin password Secret of the primary database referred to for Standby Database creation.
 By default `keepSecret` is set to `true`, which means that the secret is saved.
 However, if you want to delete the Secret after the database pod becomes ready, then this Secret will be deleted if the `keepSecret` attribute of `adminPassword` field is set to `false`. .
-- Specify the primary database with which the standby database is associateed in the `.spec.primaryDatabaseRef` yaml file.
+- Specify the primary database with which the standby database is associated in the `.spec.primarySource` yaml block.
 - The `.spec.createAs` field of the yaml file should be set to "standby".
 - Database configuration, such as `Archivelog`, `FlashBack`, `ForceLog`, `TCPS connections`, are not supported for standby database.